 An alternative approach, as opposed to modeling each Intermediate Expenditure through a Bill of Goods approach is to run the total Intermediate Expenditures value through the Institutional Spending Pattern that best reflects the industry you are modeling; in this case, State/Local Govt Education.

 However, the Institutional Spending Pattern for State/Local Govt Education also encompasses primary and secondary schools in addition to colleges.
-Because of this, you may want to consider using the private sector as a proxy.
-In this case, choose Sector 473 - Junior colleges, colleges, universities, and professional schools.
+Because of this, you may want to consider using the private Industry as a proxy.
+In this case, choose Industry 481 - Junior colleges, colleges, universities, and professional schools.
 For more information on this approach, follow the instructions for Analysis-by-Parts: Using an Industry Spending Pattern Event with Labor Income Event(s).

 STEP 2 – LABOR EXPENDITURES